The Great Peacemaker

 as a peacemaker, would it not make sense for them to describe his origin as the son of

-God's is described, virgin birth and all?
+God's as described, virgin birth and all?

 I also believe it is possible that the coming of Christ as a